Camden County Drug Crime Lawyer

 How Do Drug Cases Get Dismissed?

 Drug charges may be dismissed when your attorney takes decisive action to protect your constitutional rights in court.
 They can do this if they discover that the prosecution’s evidence was obtained illegally, such as through an unlawful search or arrest.
-Criminal cases can also collapse when lab results are mishandled or critical witnesses recant.
+Criminal cases can also collapse when lab results are mishandled or when critical witnesses recant.
 Securing these types of favorable outcomes requires a focused and strategic defense.

 How Do I Get Charges Dropped in Georgia?

 Charges may be dropped if the prosecution lacks sufficient evidence to move forward with your case or if serious procedural errors occurred during the investigation.
 If the arresting officer violated your rights or the search was unlawful because a judge never issued a warrant, that can lead to key evidence being thrown out.
+A criminal defense attorney can file motions to suppress unlawfully obtained evidence.
+They can also negotiate with prosecutors to have charges reduced or dismissed entirely.

 Is Drug Trafficking Hard to Prove?